caro46/Xlaevis_GE/capn5z_info.md

 ```
 So looks like they are 2 copies on the 2L (where able to Sanger amplify capn5z and the most similar 2L) --- Need to talk wih BJE: capn5z is what I obtained with my primers, the more similar 2L is what Danielle got with her primers ...

+When I sanger sequenced the "capn5z", I obtained some heterozygous sites for some inividuals, that are homozygous for other individuals which is compatible with a gene on the Z chromosome (heteroz in males ZZ, homoz in females ZW since only 1 Z copy).

+However Danielle obtain a different sequence for every individual she sequenced, matching exactly one of the capn5.L gene... maybe a W?
+The sequences are not good enough to be sure all the sites are homozygous or some heterozygous...